 Green lacewing larva, Chrysoperla carnea.
 The adult has a slender pale green body, about 10mm long, with long thread-like antennae and transparent wings with many veins.
 The adults feed on pollen, nectar and honeydew, the larvae are voracious predators of aphids, other small insects and mites.
 The females lay white eggs that are raised off the leaf surface on silk threads 5-7mm long.
 This species of lacewing overwinters in sheltered places as adults.

-Parasitic wasps, Aphidius, Praon or Aphelinus species.
+Parasitoid wasps, Aphidius, Praon or Aphelinus species.
 These lay eggs inside aphids, the larvae then eat the internal contents of the aphid, leaving a hollow swollen straw-brown or black skin known as an aphid mummy.
 Aphidius and Aphelnius species pupate within the hollowed out mummy, the adult wasp emerging from a circular hole in the dorsal surface.
 The larvae of Praon species emerge from under the aphid spinning a silken cocoon that fastens the mummy to the leaf.
-Supplied as adult wasps or infescted aphids.
-These should be released or placed on plants in the evening.
+Supplied as adult wasps or infescted aphids, these should be released or placed on plants in the evening.

 Rove beetle Atheta coriaria.
 This 3-4mm long dark brown beetle is predatory as an adult and larvae, it feeds on a wide range of invertebrates including aphids, fungus gnats, thrips and red spider mite.

-Larvae (maggots) of a hoverfly Sphaerophoria ruppelli, About half of the hoverfly species found in Britain are predatory on aphids as larvae.
-The predatory green maggots of this species are sold comercially can be released on aphid affected plants.
+Larvae (maggots) of a hoverfly Sphaerophoria ruppelli.
+About half of the hoverfly species found in Britain are predatory on aphids as larvae.
+The predatory green maggots of S. ruppelli are sold comercially and can be released on aphid affected plants.

 Box tree caterpillar